-Lemony Pull-Apart Bread is yeast bread flavored with lemon and orange zest that is surprisingly easy to make with a bread machine and a bundt pan.
+This lemon bread machine recipe is a sweet yeast breakfast bread flavored with lemon and orange zest.
+It’s ridiculously easy to make with a bread machine and a bundt pan.

 No worries if you don’t have a bread machine.
 You can make it by hand or with a stand mixer.
 Directions here.